Kateridge/kateridge.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I’m currently a graduate student at IDEA Lab, Schoole of BME, ShanghaiTech University, supervised by Dr. Dinggang Shen.
+I’m currently a graduate student at IDEA Lab, Schoole of BME, ShanghaiTech University, supervised by Prof. Dinggang Shen.
 I received my Bachelor’s degrees in Computer Science and Technology from Chongqing University, Chongqing, China.

 My research interests include medical image analysis and computer-aided diagnosis.
 More specificly, I mainly work on multimodal fusion for brain disease diganosis and image-to-image translation for medical image in the past two years.